Sabaragamuwa University of Sri Lanka: Recent years

 SUSL has several other institutes and centres, which are in great demand.
 They offer programmes to undergraduate and postgraduate students and the wider community.
 The university practices a semester-based system and conducts most of its study programmes in the English medium.
 Although a bilingual medium (English/Sinhala or English/Tamil) instruction is available in the Faculty of Social Sciences and Languages, the proportion of students who follow study programmes in the Sinhala medium is on the decline.

 Examples of the courses offered only by SUSL are the BSc degrees in Surveying Sciences, Agri-Business Management, Food Science and Technology, Tourism Management, Physical Education and Sports Sciences Management, Eco-Tourism Management, and many more.
-In addition to the above SUSL offers B.A. degrees and conducts postgraduate studies in subjects such as Ayurvedic Hospital Management, Indigenous Community Studies, Entrepreneurship and New Venture Creation etc. Students who follow these degree programmes benefit from these courses; this is as an incentive for the university to continue to introduce more innovative courses.
+In addition to the above SUSL offers B.A. degrees and conducts postgraduate studies in subjects such as Ayurvedic Hospital Management, Indigenous Community Studies, Entrepreneurship and New Venture Creation etc.

 The university has signed several memoranda of understanding (MoUs) with international universities, and national and international organizations, with the primary intention of collaboratively raising standards of academic excellence.
 Among the international institutions that have ventured into a partnership with SUSL via MoUs are leading educational bodies such as Durham University, UK; Guilin University of Technology, China; Shivaji University, India; Gombe State University, Nigeria; and Gothenburg University, Sweden.

 Campus

 The SUSL is in the former Japanese expatriate village of the Samanalawewa project.
 Hence, from the inception of SUSL, some of the Samanalawewa project buildings became available.
 After expansion and renovation, this village became the hub of the university.
-Compared to its past, the university has achieved a high level of infrastructural development, including modern, state-of-the-art building complexes for its faculties.
-Management Studies, Social Sciences and Languages and Applied Sciences have received new building complexes, with up-to-date technology and facilities.

 Upon the invitation of Prof. Mahinda S. Rupasinghe, the vice-chancellor of SUSL, the new building of the Faculty of Applied Sciences and the second stage of the faculty building of the Faculty of Social Sciences and Languages were ceremoniously declared opened by His Excellency Mahinda Rajapakshe, president of Sri Lanka on 31 March 2012.
 Also present were the Hon.
 S. B. Dissanayake, Minister of Higher Education, Hon.
-Nandimiththra Ekanayake, deputy minister of Higher Education and other honored guests.
+Nandimiththra Ekanayake, deputy minister of Higher Education and other honoured guests.

 Meanwhile, the construction of the new buildings complex for the Faculty of Geomatics and the playground and pavilion was completed as well.
 The Faculty of Agricultural Sciences had several new buildings, which were deemed adequate for its present requirements.
 In the future, a separate new building will be constructed for the Faculty of Agricultural Sciences to hold its growing student population.
 These infrastructural changes reflect steps taken towards the progress of the university.